gickis/NewsScaper/README.md

 # News Scraper and Analyzer

 This project is a sophisticated news scraping and analysis system that leverages Generative AI to extract, summarize, and analyze news articles.
-It provides semantic search capabilities to find relevant articles based on user queries.
+It provides advanced semantic search capabilities to find relevant articles based on user queries.

 ## Features

 - News article extraction from provided URLs
 - AI-powered article summarization
 - Topic identification using GenAI
-- Semantic search functionality
+- Advanced semantic search with query enhancement
 - Vector database storage for efficient retrieval
 - Command-line interface for easy usage